MineralsCloud/qha/docs/source/user/installing.rst

 Installing from PyPI
 ~~~~~~~~~~~~~~~~~~~~

-pandas can be installed via pip from
+`qha` can be installed via pip from
 `PyPI <http://pypi.python.org/pypi/qha>`__.::

    $ pip install qha